paralect/ship/doc/docs/deployment/kubernetes/aws.md

     ]
 }
 ```
-Here's what we gotta get at first step
+Here's what we gotta get at the first step

 ![Policy Configuration](/img/deployment/aws/policy-config.png)

-At second step you can optionally add tags to your policy.
+In the second step, you can optionally add tags to your policy.

-And at the last step you need to give your policy a name and review summary.
+And at the last step, you need to give your policy a name and review summary.

 ![Policy Review](/img/deployment/aws/policy-review.png)

-Now we need to create a user, open **Users** page in sidebar and click **Add user**.
-After that you need to give your user a name and select **Access key - Programmatic access** as an access type.
+Now we need to create a user, open the **Users** page in the sidebar and click **Add user**.
+After that, you need to give your user a name and select **Access key - Programmatic access** as an access type.

 ![User Creating](/img/deployment/aws/user-creating.png)

-At the next step you need to attach your policy to the user.
-Click **Attach existing policies directly** and select policy, which we created recently.
+In the next step, you need to attach your policy to the user.
+Click **Attach existing policies directly** and select the policy, which we created recently.

 ![User Policy](/img/deployment/aws/user-policy.png)

-At next step you can optionally add tags to your user.
+At the next step, you can optionally add tags to your user.

 The fourth step is to review your user and click **Create user**.

-After that you will see your **Access key ID** and **Secret access key**.
-You need to save them, because you will not be able to see them again.
+After that, you will see your **Access key ID** and **Secret access key**.
+You need to save them because you will not be able to see them again.

 ![User Credentials](/img/deployment/aws/user-credentials.png)

-Now we need to give EKS permissions for our user.
-Use the following command to attach user to kubernetes masters group:
+Now we need to give EKS permissions to our user.
+Use the following command to attach the user to kubernetes masters group:

 ```shell
 eksctl create iamidentitymapping --cluster my-app --arn arn:aws:iam::402167441269:user/cicd --group system:masters --username cicd
 ```

-In **--arn** parameter you need to specify your user ARN, which you can find in IAM dashboard.
+In the **--arn** parameter you need to specify your user ARN, which you can find in the IAM dashboard.

 ## CI/CD